paulczar/deb-fog/README.md

-# deb-s3
+# deb-fog

-`deb-s3` is a simple utility to make creating and managing APT repositories on S3.
+`deb-fog` is a simple utility to make creating and managing APT repositories on Cloud object storage platforms.
+It is based on a fork of the `deb-fog` repository found [here](https://github.com/krobertson/deb-fog)

-Most existing existing guides on using S3 to host an APT repository have you using something like [reprepro](http://mirrorer.alioth.debian.org/) to generate the repository file structure, and then [s3cmd](http://s3tools.org/s3cmd) to sync the files to S3.
+Most existing existing guides on using object storage to host an APT repository have you using something like [reprepro](http://mirrorer.alioth.debian.org/) to generate the repository file structure, and then [s3cmd](http://s3tools.org/s3cmd) or similar to sync the files to object storage.

 The annoying thing about this process is it requires you to maintain a local copy of the file tree for regenerating and syncing the next time.
 Personally,